Kelvin-2007/SimplestSwitchCaseProgram/README.md

 # Notice
 Please read demo.py if you don't get it.
-If You Still don't get it then tell it in the comments I will try my best to explain it.
+If You Still don't get it then tell it down in the comments I will try my best to explain it.

 # Bugs
 There is nothing yet.